Moremar/tuto-MEAN-stack/README.txt

   We use JWT (Json Web Token) for the tokens : https://jwt.io/ The token is valid only a short period of time (1h here) and after expiration the user must login again.

+~ Controllers
+  In the routes files, we associate an endpoint URL with a middleware function to execute.
+  The middleware function can be anonymously defined directly in the routes file, or created in a controller file and referenced in the routes file (to make it more readable).

 MongoDB